Jonny-exe/binary-fractions/binary_fractions/README.md

 - `value` _str_ - binary string representation of number
 - `length` _int_ - the length of the returned number.
-  -1 is the minimum amount of bits required.
+  -1 is the minimum amount of digits required.
   0 and negatives numbers, except -1, are not allowed.
   Length includes the possible decimal point.
   Example of length 3 is: '1.1'